Leon-h282/Vehicle-Tracker/README.md

 # VEHICLE TRACKER

 ## Description
-Vehicle Tracker is a machine learning project using YOLOv8n model to detect and track moving vehicles in a given video and calculate their speed.
+Vehicle Tracker is a machine learning project using YOLOv8n model to detect and track moving vehicles in the given video and calculate their speed.

 ## Requirements